 - sea salt

-- baking soda - This is a leavening agent that helps zucchini bread rise properly.
+- baking soda - This leavening agent reacts with the natural acidity in lemon juice, which helps this quick bread rise properly.

-Combine softened butter and sugar.
-Add eggs, yogurt, lemon juice, lemon zest, vanilla, and salt.
+Step 1.
+In a large mixing bowl, use a silicone spatula to cream the butter and sugar.
+Add eggs, yogurt, lemon zest, lemon juice, vanilla, and salt.
 Whisk until well-combined.
+(It will look slightly lumpy).

-Pour batter into prepared baking pan and smooth out the surface.
-Bake 60-75 minutes at 350°F until a toothpick inserted in the center comes out clean.
-Set loaf pan on a cooling rack for 10 minutes.
-Transfer quick bread out of the pan and onto cooling rack.
-Cool completely before slicing.
+Step 4.
+Pour batter into an oiled loaf pan, and smooth out the surface.
+Bake 60 minutes, or longer as needed, until the center is set and a toothpick inserted in the center comes out clean.
+Rest the bread in the pan on a cooling rack for 10 minutes.

 Recipe tips